astropy/specutils/docs/types_of_spectra.rst

 While they all differ in details of how they address specific multidimensional datasets, these objects all share the core features that they carry a "spectral axis" and a "flux".
-The "spectral axis" (`spectral_axis`) is the physical interpretation for each pixel (the "world coordinate" in WCS language).
+The "spectral axis" (``Spectrum*.spectral_axis``) is the physical interpretation for each pixel (the "world coordinate" in WCS language).
 For astronomical spectra this is usually wavelength, frequency, or photon energy, although for un-calibrated spectra it may simply be in pixel units.
-The "flux" (`flux`) is the spectrum itself - while the name "flux" may seem to imply a specific unit, in fact the `flux` can carry any unit - actual flux, surface brightness in magnitudes, or counts.
+The "flux" (``Spectrum*.flux``) is the spectrum itself - while the name "flux" may seem to imply a specific unit, in fact the ``flux`` can carry any unit - actual flux, surface brightness in magnitudes, or counts.
 However, the best form for representing *calibrated* spectra is spectral flux density (power per area per spectral spectral axis unit), and the analysis tools often work best if a spectrum is in